2 Definitions and concepts

 Business critical analysis

-Business critical analysis is analysis which plays such a role in decision making that it influences significant financial and funding decisions, is necessary to the achievement of a Departmental business plan, or where an error could have a significant reputational, economic or legal impact for the public sector.
+Business critical analysis is analysis which plays such a role in decision making that it influences significant financial and funding decisions, is necessary to the achievement of a Departmental business plan, or where an error could have a significant reputational, economic or legal implications.

 The first edition of the AQuA book described business critical models.
 This has been generalised to business critical analysis, as it is possible for analysis to be business critical without including a model.
 Some departments may continue to use the term business critical models (BCM).